inmanta/examples/Training/1-basic-deployment.md

 ![architecture](images/architecture.svg)

 1. the *model* contains all configuration we want to push.
-But, not nescesarily in the form of flat config: it can contain code and templates to generate the config.
+But, not necessarily in the form of flat config: it can contain code and templates to generate the config.
    * the main entry point is the *project* with a [project.yml](project.yml) and [main.cf](main.cf).
    * it uses *modules*, which are re-usable building blocks.
 They are downloaded by the compiler based on the [requirements.txt](requirements.txt)
 2. the *compiler* is responsible for taking the model and converting it into a deployable form (*desired state*).
 The compiler applies all templates and executes the code to get actual deployable *resources*.
 3. the server manages the actual deployment, it is accesible via [the dashboard](http://172.30.0.3:8889/].
-    * the server can host multiple independant projects.
+    * the server can host multiple independent projects.
 For each project, we have to create an *environment* on the server
     * the compiler exports the resource to a specific environment
     * the server can send this on towards the agent to be deployed
-4. the *agent* host the actual deployment of the resources onto the managed infrastructure
+4. the *agent* hosts the actual deployment of the resources onto the managed infrastructure

 ## Setting up the model: